forestryio/website/hugo/content/resources/blog/venturebeat-interview-on-5-keys-to-the-future-of-mobile-touts-yieldmo.md

 +++
-author = "Lucas Piazza, Director of Marketing" blurb = "Ads:&nbsp;Another area that no one has completely cracked." category = "updates" cover = "/_images/portraits/1_a_tokponwey.jpg" date = "2015-03-03T11:29:17-05:00"
-description = ""
-layout = "blog"
+author = "Lucas Piazza, Director of Marketing" blurb = "Ads: Another area that no one has completely cracked." category = "updates" cover = "/uploads/1_a_tokponwey.jpg" date = "2015-03-03T11:29:17-05:00" description = "" layout = "blog"